Gordon-Conwell Theological Seminary

 If you don’t find the answers you need below, there is a form to submit your questions directly to the Registration Office.
 We will respond as soon as possible.

-At the beginning of each semester students are required to register for courses online through their CAMS student portal or by filing out a registration form and submitting it to the Registration Office.
+At the beginning of each semester students are required to register for courses online through their CAMS student portal.

 Students have the option of taking a portion of their classes online through our Semlink+ program.
 You may register through the CAMS student portal.
 The classes are identified by course type “i”.